 Interest: Interest paid by a UK company is, subject to certain anti-avoidance provisions, deductible in calculating its profits.
 Deductions are available broadly on an accruals basis.

 Depreciation: Depreciation on fixed assets is disallowed for corporation tax purposes.
-Companies are instead allowed a fixed writing down allowance on certain capital expenditure such as expenditure on plant and machinery.
+Companies are instead allowed a fixed writing down capital allowance on certain capital expenditure such as expenditure on plant and machinery.
+An Annual Investment Allowance (AIA) is available to each company allowing full tax relief for expenditure on qualifying plant and machinery.
+This will be increased from £25,000 to £200,000 for expenditure incurred on or after 1 January 2016.
+Where a company is a member of a group, only one AIA is available for the group.

 Transfer Pricing: The UK transfer pricing legislation enables HMRC to adjust a UK company’s profits for corporation tax purposes, if it pays more or less than the market rate for goods or services provided by or to non-arm’s length enterprises.

 Distributions: Dividends are paid out of after tax profits.
 A company does not have to account for any tax when it pays dividends.
-A shareholder is entitled to a tax credit attaching to a dividend of 1/9th of the cash dividend.
+A shareholder is currently entitled to a tax credit attaching to a dividend of 1/9th of the cash dividend.
+This satisfies the tax liability for a basic rate taxpayer but results in no tax repayment for a non-taxpayer.
+From April 2016, the dividend tax credit will be replaced with a dividend tax allowance of £5,000 so that dividend income up to that amount will be tax free.
+Income tax will be payable on dividend income above that allowance at 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% for additional rate taxpayers.

 Diverted Profits Tax: A new tax was introduced with effect from 1 April 2015.
 This is designed to increase the tax take from multinationals operating in the UK.
 It could restrict or prevent a tax deduction for royalties or other sums paid to a foreign affiliated company in some circumstances.